hegyiemilpeter/MyCyclingTeamManager/README.md

 #### Remaining features
 * Admin should be capable to add race result to everybody (over deadline, too)
+* Race distances should be refactored: a rider can be capable to choose a distance, not just a race
+* Distance should be double, not integer
+* Notifications about important deadlines

 #### Future plans
 * Upload and view images for races